 As you already know, the formula is simple and fully proven.
 The only thing remaining is to take action with enough consistency to achieve the goal… and that’s where the problems occur.

 [(Small, Smart Choices) * (Consistency) * (Time)] = Wealth

 Note: Procrastination is the single biggest wealth killer.

 You plan on getting around to it someday.

 You know what you should do but there is always some other priority.

-The kids need braces, the car needs repair, the kitchen needs remodelling.
+The kids need braces, the car needs repair, and the kitchen needs remodelling.

 Action is where the rubber meets the road.